Identification- and many moment-robust inference via invariant moment conditions: Introduction

 Finally, we consider the heteroskedastic linear IV model under independent and clustered errors.
 For the case with independent errors, the many instrument correction to the AR and score statistic yields higher power relative to the standard AR and score test and the jackknife AR and score test \citep{mikusheva2021inference,matsushita2020jackknife} in settings with high heteroskedasticity, while differences are small in settings with low heteroskedasticity.
 Under clustering, the difference between the standard AR statistic and the many instrument robust version is larger compared to the setting with independent errors.
 With low heteroskedasticity, a clustered version of the jackknife AR appears more powerful.
 When we increase the degree of heteroskedasticity, this difference disappears.

 We consider an empirical illustration by revisiting the study by \citet{langfield2016bank} on the effect of concentration of financial activity in the banking sector on systemic risk.
 As the data are left-censored, the authors employ the reflection invariant moment conditions from \citet{honore1992trimmed}.
 These moment conditions are clustered at the bank level, and the number of moment conditions is not negligible relative to the number of banks.
-We find a significantly negative effect of the size of the banking sector on systemic risk.
-As expected, the many instrument-robust AR statistic offers narrower confidence intervals compared to the standard AR statistic.
+The confidence regions from the AR statistic and the many instrument-robust AR statistic are wide, but, similar to \citet{langfield2016bank}, provide evidence that countries with a relatively large banking sector experience lower financial stability during financial crises than countries with a relatively small banking sector.
+As expected, the many moment-robust AR statistic offers smaller confidence regions compared to the standard AR statistic.

 \paragraph*{Structure} In Section \ref{sec:group} we discuss the reflection invariance assumption, and several examples where the assumption holds, in Section \ref{subsec:invar}.
 Theoretical results under independent moment conditions are given in Section \ref{subsec:independent} and under clustered moment conditions in Section \ref{subsec:cluster}.
 Score-based tests in the linear IV model are discussed in Section \ref{sec:score}.
 Section \ref{sec:MC} contains the Monte Carlo results for a censored tobit model, quantile IV and linear IV.
 The empirical application is presented in Section \ref{sec:application}.
 Section \ref{sec:conclusion} concludes.